How To Calibrate CNC Milling Machine

 • Ball Bar: Run arcs at 45° tilts.
 A 2018 study in Mechanik reduced circularity errors from 20μm to 12μm on a 5-axis mill using this method.

 • Homing: Verify with encoders at 0°/90°.
+On multi-axis setups, also confirm the tool changer repeats accurately during automatic swaps.
 A Hermle C250 milling cones improved roundness from 30μm to 10μm post-calibration.

-• Contouring: Use Jacobian-based methods (per 2015 International Journal study) for real-time error estimation, achieving <6μm on complex paths.
+• Contouring: Use Jacobian-based methods (per 2015 International Journal study) for real-time error estimation, achieving < 6μm on complex paths.
+Before full 5-axis production runs, check the tool changing process for repeatable positioning as well.

 Test all quadrants; expect 1-2 weeks for full 5-axis calibration.

 • Verification: Repeat ball bar and laser tests.
-Target <10% initial error.
+Target < 10% initial error.
 A Tormach 1100 dropped from 12μm to 3μm post-compensation.
+Successful verification confirms the machine meets desired specifications and dimensional accuracy targets, reducing dimensional errors and helping avoid costly errors.

 For cutting-edge accuracy: